-U.S. Government Manual: .pdf version of the recent edition; web-based (and hence browseable) is here.
+U.S. Government Manual: Browseable .pdf version of the recent edition with update button on left.
 Contains information on the agencies of the executive, judicial, and legislative branches of the Federal government including: boards, commissions, committees, and a quasi-official agencies and organizations in which the United States participates.
 Entries contain a summary of the agency's purpose and general role, a description of its programs and activities, names and titles of major officials, and a list of sources of information.
 Many entries also provide organization charts.
 Also contains a section on terminated or transferred agencies.
 Archival editions back to 1995-96 available as well.

 World Leaders: The CIA publishes and updates the online directory of Chiefs of State and Cabinet Members of Foreign Governments regularly.
 The directory is intended to be used primarily as a reference aid and includes as many governments of the world as is considered practical, some of them not officially recognized by the United States.
 Also includes ambassadors and UN representatives.
 Chiefs of State (.pdfs) back to 2001 are here.

 Census QuickFacts for Vermont: State-level data; choose county data or Burlington (the State's only MSA) data from the drop-down lists.
 Find other data sets (population, demographics, state and local government finance and employment, etc.) here.

 Center for Rural Studies information and resources: Census, housing, school, health data, etc., with planning tools, town profiles and other data.